devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 ## Conclusion

-I find that wordcloud plot help to understand the big picture of corpus sentiment.
-It can be an inital analysis which is simple enough to help us:
+I find that wordcloud plot helps to understand the big picture of corpus sentiment.
+It can be an initial analysis which is simple enough to help us:

 1) observe the effectiveness of data cleaning
     - Are there any non-human words exists?
-Tags? weird stuff?
+Tags?
+Weird stuff?
 2) direct our output goals
     - Setting output class assumption.
-    - Are the dataset balance?
+    - Is the dataset balance?

-For example, Malaysians in general are supportive of government orders of movement restriction.
-This is evident from the prominent words such as ```rumah, kawalan, pergerakan, kawalan, stay, perintah``` and many more.
-This plot also gives a good sign that the corpus can be used to analyze How government orders effect Malaysians, which can be classified as ```effective``` vs ```not effective```.
+For example, Malaysians, in general, are supportive of government orders of movement restriction.
+This hypothesis is evident from the prominent words such as ```rumah, kawalan, pergerakan, kawalan, stay, perintah``` and many more.
+This plot also gives a good sign that the corpus can be used to analyze How government orders affect Malaysians, which can be classified as ```effective``` vs ```not effective```.

 View full code [here](https://colab.research.google.com/drive/1nSl_Av8mTg-923H3pn76fJbXH_ymQKRF)